Star Trek V: The Final Frontier: Plot

 The Enterprise successfully breaches the Great Barrier, unaware they are being followed by Captain Klaa's warship, a Klingon bird-of-prey.
 They discover a lone barren planet, and Sybok, Kirk, Spock, and McCoy take a shuttlecraft down to the surface.
 It appears uninhabited, but after Sybok calls out, a glowing field appears which quickly morphs through many forms representing various religions before settling into the image of a bearded human face, to which Sybok explains that they have come for "your wisdom".
 The entity asks how they breached the barrier, and upon being told about the Enterprise, it declares that it will use the ship to carry its wisdom to every corner of the universe.
-A skeptical Kirk asks, "What does God need with a starship?", and when the entity asks who he is, Kirk expresses doubt that the actual supreme being would not already know.
+A skeptical Kirk asks "What does God need with a starship?", and when the entity asks who he is, Kirk expresses doubt that the actual supreme being would not already know.
 Irritated, the entity attacks him and Spock, after which they discover it is a powerful and malicious being, imprisoned on Sha Ka Ree in the distant past, with the Great Barrier put in place to keep it from escaping.

 Realizing his earlier naiveté, Sybok apologizes and attempts to distract the entity by physically attacking it, allowing the others the opportunity to escape.
 Kirk orders the Enterprise to fire a photon torpedo at the entity, but only Sybok is killed by the strike.
-Spock and McCoy beam back to the ship right before the Klingon ship unexpectedly attacks and damages the Enterprise, stranding Kirk on the planet with the weakened and enraged entity.
-As he is about to be killed, the Klingon Bird of Prey arrives and destroys the entity with a volley of disruptor fire.
+Spock and McCoy beam back to the ship moments before the Klingon ship unexpectedly attacks and damages the Enterprise, stranding Kirk on the planet with the weakened and enraged entity.
+As Kirk attempts to escape from the entity, the Klingon Bird of Prey arrives and destroys the entity with a volley of disruptor fire.
 Kirk is beamed aboard the Klingon ship, where Spock is unexpectedly waiting.
 As Spock explains, he convinced the Klingon General Korrd (one of Sybok's hostages who had become a loyal follower) to order Captain Klaa to stand down and apologize for his actions, which Klaa grudgingly does.
 After returning to Earth, Kirk, Spock, and McCoy resume their camping trip at Yosemite.